gvwilson/fiction/santas/index.md

-and second cousins twice removed and even a few who'd married into the trade and done quite well for themselves despite what Finner's great-grandmother never actually said out loud at family gatherings.<span class="sidenote">
+and second cousins twice removed and even a few who'd married into the trade and done quite well for themselves despite what Finner's great-grandmother never actually said out loud at family gatherings.<span class="note">
 She was a hundred and twenty two years old, and could not say things so loudly that no one else could hear themselves think.</span>
 BUt none of children Finner went to school with or played Hide and Stay Hidden with